 Behavioural consultations are always 1-2-1 sessions.
 We work with you and your dog to discuss the behaviour you are concerned about, look at the reasons behind why the dog is showing this behaviour, and create a bespoke plan for you and your dog to work on together.

-The initial 1-2-1 session for behaviour cases is always 1.5-2 hours and is conducted via Zoom.
+The initial session for behaviour cases is always 1.5-2 hours and is conducted via Zoom.
 This time allows me to get all the information I need to get as complete a picture as possible into the struggles you and your dog are having.
-Prior to this first session I will also ask you to complete a daily journal for your pet over 2-3 days so I can get a sneak peek into their normal daily life.
+I do ask that a complete veterinary history is provided prior to our first session as health and behaviour go hand in hand.